 Specific material and/or manufacturer specifications required to allow the Competitor to complete the Test Project will be supplied by the Competition Organizer and are available from www.worldskills.org/infrastructure located in the Expert Centre.
+However, note that in some cases details of specific materials and/or manufacturer specifications may remain secret and will not be released prior to the Competition.
+These such items may include those for fault finding modules or modules not circulated.

-If specific material or manufacturer specifications are required to allow the Competitor to complete the Test Project, it will be provided along with the Test Project, the Workshop Manager must arrange a demonstration on site during Familiarization Day.
+If specific material or manufacturer specifications are required to allow the Competitor to complete the Test Project, it is provided along with the Test Project, the Workshop Manager must arrange a demonstration on site during Familiarization Day.